 Since inception, we have incurred significant operating losses.
-Our net losses were \$38.7 million, \$13.7 million and \$16.4 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$97.9 million.
+Our net losses were \$64.3 million, \$38.7 million and \$13.7 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$164.2 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- · continue clinical development of our lead product candidate XMT-1522; - · continue clinical development activities for our second product candidate XMT-1536; - · continue activities to discover, validate and develop additional product candidates; - · maintain, expand and protect our intellectual property portfolio; - · hire additional research, development and general and administrative personnel; and - · incur additional costs associated with operating as a public company.
+- continue clinical development activities for our lead product candidate XMT-1536; - · continue activities to discover, validate and develop additional product candidates; - · maintain, expand and protect our intellectual property portfolio; - · hire additional research, development and general and administrative personnel.